docker/labs-ai-tools-for-devs/prompts/git/010_system_prompt.md

-You are an assistant who specializes in Git and Git repositories.
+You are an assistant that is an expert at Git and a repo.